Working From Home Policy and Procedure

-- ensure that a copy of the USQ Health and Safety Policy is provided to the employee;
+- ensure that a copy of the University's Health and Safety Policy is provided to the Employee

-- ensure that all health and safety issues are resolved; and
+- ensure that all health and safety issues are resolved

 4.3 University obligations of supervisors

-- investigate the circumstances surrounding all incidents and take corrective action; and
+- investigate the circumstances surrounding all incidents and take corrective action

 - seek assistance in the resolution of health and safety issues from USQSafe.

-- not wilfully place at risk the health and safety of anyone at the home workplace; and
+- not wilfully place at risk the health and safety of anyone at the home workplace

 - not wilfully injure themselves.

-- provide a hard copy of the completed risk assessment record to the Supervisor and USQSafe; and
+- provide a hard copy of the completed risk assessment record to the Supervisor and USQSafe

 - undertake any and all necessary training regarding working from home requirements.